‘Walking Dead’s’ Lennie James Consulted With Andrew Lincoln On Exiting The Show For ‘Fear The Walking Dead’

 “I started to formulate questions and figure out whether or not it was a good thing—not just for me—but most importantly, whether it was a good thing for my character.
 And in the end, I decided that it was, and I was being offered a very unique experience as an actor.”

 Comicbook asked the James if he foresaw Morgan Jones outlasting Rick Grimes.
 He said, “Of course not,” and remarked how his character is dead in the comic book.
-The actor stated that Morgan’s outlived Rick, he’s outlived himself, and that it’s surreal.
-Lennie said that he has some notion of what happens and how it happens, and that it’s going to be an exciting thing for people to follow and see.
+The actor stated that Morgan has outlived Rick, he’s outlived himself, and that it’s surreal.
+Lennie said that he has some notion of what happens and how it happens and that it’s going to be an exciting thing for people to follow and see.

 Weather the storm.
 Then pick up the pieces. #FearTWD pic.twitter.com/kr6NzyPTWV